Shear Force and Bending Moment in Beams and Frames

 At the corners of the polygon the results agree with the exact results,

-which are given by a square course in the area of the line load.
+which are given by a square course in the range of the line load.

 The associated shear force course is then step-shaped (discontinuous).

-In the middle of each step interval is there agreement with the continuous exact course.
+In the middle of each step interval will be agreement with the continuous exact course.

 more JavaScript applications